 Sidewinder targets your application installation

-goodness to be leveraged once you have deployed your application - it allows you to easily deploy updates and new sections of it.
-The files from the NuGet
+goodness to be leveraged once you have deployed your application - it allows you to easily deploy updates and new components of it.
+The files from the

 Within a NuGet

 - Content - all files and folders from here are copied to the root of your application.
 Conflicts where the file already exists and will be overwritten by the update are now manageable with v1.3 of Sidewinder.
 By default you are prompted to overwrite

 (or skip) where a conflict exists.
 Command line switches are also available to alter this behavior (/overwrite & /manual - see below for more information on them).

 - Tools - all files and folders from here are copied to the root of your application.
 Existing files will be overwritten.

 - Lib - as a package can contain multiple builds of the binaries, Sidewinder will attempt to match your application runtime .Net framework version to the best match within the